jump-dev/Convex.jl/docs/src/contributing.md

      `src/atoms/`.
  -   Add as a comment a description of what the atom does and its parameters.
- -   The most mathematically interesting part is the `conic_form!` function.
+ -   The most mathematically interesting part is the `new_conic_form!` function.
 Following the example in the nuclear norm atom, you'll see that you can just construct the problem whose optimal value is
      $f(x)$, introducing any auxiliary variables you need, exactly as